elliesec/Bondage-College/BondageClub/Assets/Books/Markdown/TheBondageClubManual/TheBondageClubManual.md

 [Back to the contents](#table-of-contents)

-Aside from being fun, bondage and escape artistry can be art forms in their own right, and at the club, we encourage members to learn and hone their skills.
-As you improve in these skills, we will continually assess and track your skills on your user profile.
+Aside from being fun, bondage and escape artistry can be art forms in their own right, and at the club we encourage members to learn and hone these skills.
+As your skills progress, we will continually assess them and they will be recorded on your user profile.

 Similarly, the club contains a number of additional services and groups that cater to a wide variety of kinks.
-As you get involved in these various groups, your reputation in these groups will change.
-As we get to know our club members, we will also get a better gauge of their dominance or submissiveness.
+As you get involved in these various groups, your reputation in within them will change.
+As we get to know our club members, we will also get a better gauge of their dominance or submissiveness, and keep track of these in order to better serve your needs.

 Your skills and reputations are tracked by the club's system, and you are able to view your current values on the second page of your member profile.
 You can switch pages in your profile using the "Next" button in the bottom right of your profile: